IMPORTANT UPDATE [September 2020]

 Q. Do you offer any conference grants or bursaries?

-A. Yes, we offer a number of bursaries for Doctoral and Early Career Researchers wishing to attend the conference.
-There are competitive bursaries and allocated on basis of highest need for support.
-We also run a grants scheme for which members of the association are eligible to apply for support of up to £1000 towards research, professional practice and teaching and learning of art history, under which conference attendance is applicable.
+A. Yes, we offer bursaries for Doctoral and Early Career Researchers wishing to attend the conference.
+They are competitive bursaries and allocated on basis of highest need for support.
+Application deadline for DECR conference bursaries is 29 January 2021 full details can be found here

 Q. Do you provide printed copies of the Conference Programme?